-- 16.1 Employees will receive confirmation of their return to work date when they start their maternity leave.
-If they wish to return before this they must give their line manager/headteacher 21 days written notice of the date they would like to return. - 16.2 If the employees' pay is processed by Gloucestershire County Council the manager must also confirm the return to work date on a contract change form and send this to the relevant payroll provider, to ensure normal pay is reinstated. - 16.3 If the individual wishes to work different days or hours upon their return they will need to make a flexible working request.
-For further information please refer to the right to request flexible working policy. - 16.4 If an individual decides not to return to work following maternity leave, they must resign in writing giving the appropriate notice, sending a copy to their line manager/headteacher. - 16.5 If for any reason other than redundancy (see above), the employee does not return to work for the same employer under a contract of employment for 3 months they will not be entitled to contractual maternity pay (CMP).
-If they have already received this, they will be required to pay it back.
+- 16.1 Employees will receive confirmation of their return to work date when they start maternity leave.
+If they wish to return before this they must give their line manager/headteacher 21 days written notice of the date they would like to return. - 16.2 If the employees pay is processed by Gloucestershire County Council the line manager/headteacher must also confirm the return to work date on a contract change form and send this to the relevant payroll provider, to ensure normal pay is reinstated. - 16.3 If an individual wishes to work different days or hours upon their return to work they will need to make a flexible working request.
+For further information please see the Flexible Working Right to Request Policy. - 16.4 If the employee decides not to return to work following maternity leave they must resign in writing giving the appropriate notice, sending a copy to their line manager/headteacher. - 16.5 If for any reason other than redundancy (see above), an individual does not return to work for the same employer under a contract of employment for three months they will not be entitled to contractual maternity pay (CMP).
+If they have already received this they will be required to pay it back.

-17.0 Maternity pay entitlements
+17.0 Maternity pay entitlements - contractual and statutory

-- 17.1 Contractual maternity pay (CMP) is what the school pays, and it is calculated on the actual weekly pay the employee would have been due under their contract of employment had they not been on maternity leave. - 17.2 Statutory maternity pay (SMP) is what the state pays (for the current SMP rate please refer to the government website).
-The following factors may affect the entitlement to SMP:
+- 17.1 Contractual maternity pay (CMP) what the Trust/school pays.
+CMP is calculated on the actual weekly pay that would have been due under the contract of employment had the individual not been absent on maternity leave. - 17.2 Statutory maternity pay (SMP) what the state pays (for the current SMP rate please refer to the government website).
+The following factors may affect entitlement to SMP: - 17.2.
+I Late notification of pregnancy - 17.2.2 No medical evidence of the expected week of childbirth - 17.2.3 Being outside the EEC after the 11th week before baby is due (this does not apply to all countries and employees so advice should be sought from the Benefits Agency) - 17.2.4 Being taken in to legal custody - 17.2.5 Level of earnings not above the National Insurance earnings limit

-- 17.2.1 late notification of pregnancy, - 17.2.2 no medical evidence of the expected week of childbirth, - 17.2.3 being outside the EEC after the 11th week before baby is due (this does not apply to all countries and employees so advice should be sought from the Benefits Agency), - 17.2.4 being taken in to legal custody, - 17.2.5 level of earnings not above the National Insurance earnings limit.
+Length of continuous service Pay entitlement Less than 26 weeks at the I5th week before the baby is due Less than one year at the IIth week before the baby is due No SMP No CMP Possible entitlement to maternity allowance (Contact Department for Work and Pensions for advice) More than 26 weeks at the 15th week before the baby is due Less than one year at the 11th week before the baby is due Entitled to SMP (subject to sufficient earnings) No CMP Less than 26 weeks at the I5th week before the baby is due More than one year at the IIth week before the baby is due No SMP Entitled to CMP Possible entitlement to maternity allowance More than 26 weeks at the 15th week before the baby is due More than one year at the 11th week before the baby is due Entitled to SMP (subject to sufficient earnings.
+If not, individuals may be entitled to maternity allowance) Entitled to CMP

-Length of continuous service Pay entitlement Less than 26 weeks at the I5th week before the baby is due Less than one year service at the I1th week before the baby is due No SMP No CMP Possible entitlement to maternity allowance (Contact Department of Work and Pensions for advice) More than 26 weeks at the 15th week before the baby is due Less than one year at the 11th week before the baby is due Entitled to SMP (subject to sufficient earnings) No CMP Less than 26 weeks at the I5th week before the baby is due More than one year at the I1th week before the baby is due No SMP Entitled to CMP Possible entitlement to maternity allowance More than 26 weeks at the 15th week before the baby is due More than one year at the 11th week before the baby is due Entitled to SMP (subject to sufficient earnings.
-If not, the employee may be entitled to maternity allowance) Entitled to CMP
+17.4 Continuous service is when an employee has worked for one employer or associated employer without a break e.g. staff who have moved employment/schools but continuously worked for DGAT will have continuous employment for the purpose of maternity pay.
+Staff transferring between schools under TUPE keep their existing continuity of service for the purpose of maternity pay.

-- 17.4 \Continuous employment is when an employee has worked for one employer or associated employer without a break e.g., staff who have moved schools but continuously worked for local authority schools will have continuous employment for the purpose of maternity pay.
-Staff transferring between schools and academies under TUPE keep their existing continuity of service for the purpose of maternity pay. - 17.5 If an employee is entitled to SMP and CMP it is paid as follows.
+17.5 If individuals are entitled to SMP and CMP it is paid as follows: